Throughout modern history, one of the questions that humans have asked the most is

 Current research is also focusing more and more on meaning-making or the processes in which people engage to reduce distress and recover from stressful events (Park, 2010).
 There is more than one kind of meaning an individual can “make,” including:

-- Global meaning – a person’s general orienting system, consisting of their beliefs, goals, and feelings; basically, global meaning is how the person views the world and the beliefs they have about how things work.
+A person’s general orienting system, consisting of their beliefs, goals, and feelings; basically, global meaning is how the person views the world and the beliefs they have about how things work.

-- Situational meaning – meaning in the context of a particular environment or encounter, usually a stressful one.
+Meaning in the context of a particular environment or encounter, usually a stressful one.

-o Appraised meaning – a subcomponent of situational meaning, the appraised meaning is the meaning a person automatically assigns to the situation; this is an implicit sort of meaning, but it can change rapidly as a person struggles to make meaning of a stressful event.
+A subcomponent of situational meaning, the appraised meaning is the meaning a person automatically assigns to the situation; this is an implicit sort of meaning, but it can change rapidly as a person struggles to make meaning of a stressful event.